-Along with their work in for profit and public benefit corporations, they have collaborated with international groups including Mediators Beyond Borders International, The Parliament of World’s Religions, The World Missions Council, Bioneers, Food Policy Council, Housing First, Indivisible Project, The Mind & Life Institute, Office of Hawaiian Affairs, Action Network, Fukushima Kids Project, The Peace Gong, Impact Foundry, Ocean Conservation Research, Amnesty International, Child Trauma Academy, Buddhist Peace Fellowship, Bat Shalom, Coalition of Women for a Just Peace, The Garden Project, Resologics, Young Women’s Leadership Conference, and prominent academic institutions.
-They are founding members of The Human Science Institute.
+Wendy and Thaïs have worked with international social and environmental impact organizations, in both governmental and non-governmental sectors, at the local, state, and federal levels including: International Workgroup for Indigenous Affairs, Mediators Beyond Borders International, The Parliament of World’s Religions, The Center for Dispute Resolution, The Compassion Institute, Ocean Conservation Research, The World Missions Council, Bioneers, Food Policy Council, Housing First, Indivisible Project, Aha Makhav Tribal Council, Gaden Shartse Tibetan Monastery, Friends of Tibet, The Mind & Life Institute, Office of Hawaiian Affairs, Action Network, Fukushima Kids Project, The Peace Gong, Impact Foundry, Amnesty International, Child Trauma Academy, The Coalition for the Human Rights of Indigenous Peoples, Indigenous Environmental Network, Buddhist Peace Fellowship, Bat Shalom, International Coalition of Women for a Just Peace, The Garden Project, Resologics, Young Women’s Leadership Conference, Hua Nani Partners, Brave New Us, Democracy Politics and Conflict Engagement Initiative, Omni-Win, the Human Science Institute, and prominent academic institutions.